Ben Lomond (Waikato)

-Ben Lomond is a rhyolite lava dome near Lake Taupo in New Zealand's North Island.
+Ben Lomond is a rhyolite lava dome near Lake Taupō in New Zealand's North Island.
 Located about eight kilometres north-northeast of Kinloch, it rises to a height of 744 metres above sea level.

 Ben Lomond erupted about 100,000 years ago, producing two lava lobes that flowed around 3.5 kilometres south and southwest from a vent about one kilometre south of Poihipi Road.
 Much of the lava formed grey banded obsidian as it cooled.
 Crystalline rhyolite and pumice were also produced.